colbymchenry/react-ui-library/README.md

 This will:
 1. Clean the dist folder
-2. Compile TypeScript
+2. Bundle all components into a single ESM module using Bun's bundler
+3. Generate TypeScript declarations
-3. Copy CSS files to dist
+4. Copy CSS files and assets to dist

 ### Type Check